RaquelPlaza/angular5-dojo/README.md

 Yarn add global json-server
 ```

-Done, grab the db.json provided from ********* file and place it in your projects route directory.
+Done, grab the db.json file provided and place it in your projects route directory.
 To start it open a new terminal window and enter

 ```
 json-server --watch db.json
 ```

 And lastly return to our angular terminal and start the application with the usual yarn start command.
-If you’ve completed this section correctly you should see the Id’s of our items coming through on the my-plans page.
+If you’ve completed this section correctly you should see the Id’s of our items coming through on the my-plans page and categories being available on the new-plan page.

 ### HTTPPost

 Posting works with promises in exactly the same way as the Get call except we have to pass in some headers and a body.
-Lets create a function to post a plan back to the json server.
+Lets create a function to post a plan back to the JSON server.
 ```
 postPlan(plan:any): Observable<any> {
 	const body = JSON.stringify(plan);
 	const headers = new HttpHeaders({ 'Content-Type': 'application/json' });
 	const options = {headers: headers};
-	return this._http.post<any>(this.apiRoot + 'plans', body, options)
+	return this._http.post<any>("http://localhost:3000/" + 'plans', body, options)
 	  .do(data => {
 	  })
 	  .catch(this.handleError);
 }
 ```

-So firstly we stringify the passed object to the funtion which will act as our body.
-We then specify what headers to pass back, in this case wer're just passing back the content-type.
+So firstly we stringify the passed object to the function which will act as our body.
+We then specify what headers to pass back, in this case we are just passing back the content-type.
 Finally we wrap the header in an options object, you can explore what else you can do here at a later date.
 Finally we send of the post call with the data and options.

 We can now use the post option within the new-plan component we created earlier, head back and in the onSubmit function add the following subscription
 ```
-this.newPlanService.postPlan(this.resolvePlan())
+this.plansService.postPlan(this.resolvePlan())
   .subscribe(
 	data => {
 	  this.submitted = true;